Characters: Azure Striker Gunvolt

 Copen/Acura "The Avenger", The Adept Slayer

 "I've come here to deliver your sentence...
 Azure Striker!"

-Copen feels that, left unchecked, Psychics are a threat that will eventually subjugate anyone that doesn't have their powers, and has made it his mission to destroy them.
+Copen feels that, left unchecked, Adepts are a threat that will eventually subjugate anyone that doesn't have their powers, and has made it his mission to destroy them.
 He has no powers of his own, but his scientific mind is on par with Sumeragi's best scientists.

-Bait-and-Switch Boss: He's been both the giver and the receiver of this.
+- Bait-and-Switch Boss: He's been both the giver and the receiver of this.
 In the actual game, he overrides Zonda as the boss of Sinner's Row.
 In Mighty Gunvolt, he appears at the start of the Mirror stage, but Zonda gets a little payback and knocks him out, becoming the Final Boss.